Prosecutors in Bowe Bergdahl case call for 14-year prison sentence

 FORT BRAGG, N.C. — A military judge has begun deliberating the fate of Army Sgt.
 Bowe Bergdahl after closing arguments in which prosecutors called for a 14-year prison sentence.

-“It’s not only an appropriate sentence in this case, it’s what justice requires,” Prosecutor Maj.
-Justin Oshana said Thursday.
+“It’s not only an appropriate sentence in this case, it’s what justice requires,” a prosecutor, Maj.
+Justin Oshana, said Thursday.
 The prosecution is seeking the prison term, a reduction in rank and a punitive discharge.

+The defense team is asking that Bergdahl be spared prison time and given a dishonorable discharge.
+Bergdahl pleaded guilty last month to desertion and misbehavior before the enemy.

 Related: Bergdahl Says Returning to U.S. Was as Tough as Captivity

-Oshana started his closing argument by saying the word contrast comes to mind — Bergdahl had a choice, to show up for duty, man his post or not.
-Hundreds of service members risked their lives in hastily planned missions to search for Bergdahl after he abandoned his post, he said.
+Oshana started his closing argument by saying the word contrast comes to mind — Bergdahl had a choice, to show up for duty and man his post or not.
+Hundreds of service members risked their lives in hastily planned missions to search for him after he abandoned his post, he said.

-Words have meanings, Oshana said, what Bergdahl did “it wasn’t a mistake, it was a crime.”
+Words have meanings, Oshana said, and what Bergdahl did “wasn’t a mistake — it was a crime.”

 Related: Bowe Bergdahl Debriefs Were Intelligence ‘Gold Mine,’ Agents Say